CloudLabs-AI/MS-900-Lab-Content/Module 5 : M365 Security and Compliance .md

 1. Now select **Assignments** from here you can check **Eligible**, **Active** and **Expired** assignments.
 You can also add new assignments from here.

+# Exercise 2: Threat Protection

+### Task 1 : Explore MS threat protection portal

+### Task 2 : Microsoft Secure Score

+1. Microsoft Secure Score is a measurement of an organization's security posture, with a higher number indicating more improvement actions taken.Following the Secure Score recommendations can protect your organization from threats.
+From a centralized dashboard in the Microsoft 365 security center, organizations can monitor and work on the security of their Microsoft 365 identities, data, apps, devices, and infrastructure.

+1.